-Chiropractors aim to take a holistic and integrated approach in their treatment that doesn't focus only on the symptoms of a condition.
-It takes into account your medical history, lifestyle and personal circumstances.
+Chiropractic works on the theory that manipulation can improve the efficiency of your body's nervous system and enable natural healing.
+Chiropractors claim to take an integrated approach in their treatment that doesn't focus only on the symptoms of a condition.
+It also takes into account your medical history, lifestyle and personal circumstances.

 All chiropractors in the UK must be registered with the General Chiropractic Council.
 You can contact them through their website or by phone to find a chiropractor in your area.

-Once you have agreed on a course of treatment with your chiropractor, each session will last around 30 minutes.
+Once you have agreed on a course of treatment with your chiropractor, each session will last around 20 minutes.
 The number of sessions you will need and how often you have them will depend on your particular condition.

-Some chiropractors offer active rehabilitation exercise programmes that focus on improving your fitness and endurance to help symptoms.
-Chiropractors believe this can reduce the chances of the problem returning.
-Many chiropractors recommend ‘maintenance therapy’.
-This involves regular treatments after the initial problem has got better.
+Your chiropractor may suggest having regular maintenance therapy after your initial problem has got better.
 Chiropractors claim this reduces the chances of falling ill again.
 However, there is little good evidence for the effectiveness of this type of treatment.

 Your chiropractor will discuss carrying out further investigations or may refer you to your GP if your condition doesn't improve.
 Chiropractors don’t prescribe medicines or carry out any surgery.

-The research is often conflicting and although symptoms of some illnesses improve, the best evidence generally fails to prove that chiropractic cures illnesses.
-Even though patients of chiropractors are happy with their treatment and chiropractic treatment is accepted by many conventional medical practitioners.
+The research is often conflicting and although symptoms of some illnesses improve after chiropractic, the best evidence generally fails to prove that chiropractic cures illnesses.
+Even though there is a lack of evidence, many patients are happy with their treatment and chiropractic treatment is accepted by many conventional medical practitioners.

 As with every treatment, there are some risks associated with chiropractic.
 We have not included the chance of these happening as they are specific to you and differ for every person.
 Ask you chiropractor to explain how these risks apply to you.

-This is when problems occur during or after the treatment.
+Complications are when problems occur during or after the treatment.

-For answers to frequently asked questions on this topic, see Common questions.
+For answers to frequently asked questions on this topic, see FAQs.

 For sources and links to further information, see Resources.

 This information was published by Bupa's Health Information Team and is based on reputable sources of medical evidence.
 It has been reviewed by appropriate medical or clinical professionals.
 Photos are only for illustrative purposes and do not reflect every presentation of a condition.
 The content is intended only for general information and does not replace the need for personal advice from a qualified health professional.
-For more details on how we produce our content and its sources, visit the About our Health Information page.
+For more details on how we produce our content and its sources, visit the about our health information page.